 - Work is concentrated on bettering diagnostic methodologies and discovery of novel, innovative medical therapies for disease prevention as well as its cure.

-- Research is not only focused on new medical theories but also on traditional medical theories such as Ayurvedha, medicinal plants and Siddha medicine.
+- Research is not only focused on new medical theories but also on traditional medical methods such as Ayurveda, medicinal plants, and Siddha medicine.

 - Since a large number of diseases and medical conditions are present which have no cure, this field is an evergreen field with no recession.